brainfucksec/archtorify/README.md

 ## Donations

-Please donate a litte to support my projects:
+Please donate a little to support my projects:

 **Bitcoin**